richietr/ethoStim/README.md

 usage exampe: python pooky.py --day [0] --session [1] --leftFish [Liljohn] --rightFish [Ladygaga] --highStim [12] --lowStim [6] --fedSide [both] --species [sailfin] --round [3] --rightfishstandardlength [240] --leftfishstandardlength [220] --rightfishsex [F] --leftfishsex [M]
 (ommiting brackets)

-I find that it is best to generate these file names with a script or spreadsheet instead of typing them in (obviously).
+I find that it is best to generate these file names with a script or spreadsheet instead of typing them in.

 Processing and analysis scripts can be found at RobertIan/LearningFearandMateChoice